jbush001/NyuziToolchain/README.md

 any language.
 There is a small, experimental SPMD parallel compiler in tools/spmd_compiler.

-Questions or comments can be directed to the mailing list here: https://groups.google.com/forum/#!forum/nyuzi-processor-dev
+Questions or comments can be directed to the mailing list: https://groups.google.com/forum/#!forum/nyuzi-processor-dev

-# Building
+# Getting Started

-## Prerequisites
+## Required Packages

-The following packages are required to build the compiler.
-Instructions for obtaining these are in the following sections.
+Instructions for installing these packages are in the following sections.

 - gcc 4.8+ or Apple clang 4.2+
 - cmake 2.8.8